Check Availability

 Love doing it your way?

-What's Included
+Included

 • Flight fare to Lukla

-• All meals and accommodation during the trek
+• All meals and accommodation during the trek for 6 nights 7 days

-• Guide and Porters
+• Guide and Porters (1 porter between 2 trekkers)

-• Helicopter return from Gorakshep to Kathmandu
+• Direct helicopter return from Gorakshep to Kathmandu

 • All the entrance fees and paperwork with the government of Nepal

-• insurance for guides and porters
+• Insurance for guides and porters

 • Rescue & travel insurance, trip cancellation costs, accident or health emergency, evacuation, loss, theft or damage to baggage and personal effects (We strongly advise you to take out personal travel insurance.)

-• Extra night accommodation in Kathmandu due to any reason
+• Extra night accommodation in Kathmandu due to early arrival from trek

 • Personal expenses (phone calls, internet, laundry, bar bills, battery recharge, extra porters, cold drinks, bottled or boiled water, hot shower, etc.)

-• All the alcoholic and non-alcoholic drinks including mineral water
+• All the alcoholic and non-alcoholic drinks including boiled and mineral water

-• Nepal entry visa fee
+• Nepal visa fee (pay upon arrival at the airport)

 Select Month and Year